Geometry of multidimensional Farey summation algorithm and frieze patterns: Farey tessellation and related algorithms

-\begin{theorem}{\bf (Generalised Ptolemy relation.)} Let $V$ and $W$ be nice triangles such that the slices between each pair of vertices, one from $V$ and one from $W$, contain at least one tetrahedron.
+\begin{theorem}{\bf (Integer Ptolemy relation.)} Let $V$ and $W$ be nice triangles such that the slices between each pair of vertices, one from $V$ and one from $W$, contain at least one tetrahedron.
 Then we have

 \end{theorem}